fastrgv/Asud/README.md

 	* Linked-Pairs-view
 	* xCycle-view.
 * F-key: Flush all dups
-* U-key: process all [Unique] singles
+* u-key: process all [Unique] singles: remove other candidates in same cell, then flush.

 -----------------------------------------------------------------------------------------------------
 The hidden pairs/triples/quads tool allows particularly easy removal of excess candidates.
 Simply remove the digits in each involved cell that are NOT highlighted.

-If new RED pairs or GREEN singles appear, you might be able to eliminate even more candidates.
+If new digit pairs or singles appear, you might be able to eliminate even more candidates.

 -----------------------------------------------------------------------------------------------------

 ### Digit-Doubles Box View

-* Doubles highlighted in Red, any singles in Green.
+* Doubles highlighted in Red.
 * Removable like digits aligned with box-pairs (pointing-pairs) are highlighted (Cyan).

 -----------------------------------------------------------------------------------------------------

 ### Digit-Doubles Row/Col View

-* Doubles highlighted in Red, any singles in Green.
+* Doubles highlighted in Red.
 * If a double occurs within a box, then other like digits in that box are removable and highlighted (Cyan).
 * You might also notice Xwing variants not handled by Xwing-view.